dupgit/sauvegarde/README.md

 * 0.0.4  new serveur url to post a bunch of hashs and associated datas.
          Clean the answer list of needed hashs to avoid having duplicated hashs into it.
-* 0.0.5  fanotify's code reviewed
+* 0.0.5  fanotify's code reviewed.
+Avoid having one entire file in memory
 * 0.0.6  restore to some specific place
 * 0.0.7  hability to exclude some files by extension or path
 * 0.0.8  restore the latest version of a file before a specific date